wesleytodd/Match-Media-Manager/README.md

 ## The Future ##

 I need to mess with it a bit more, but I think that a `removeMediQuery` method would be helpful.
-I will also be writing unit tests, I just did't have time for that yet.
+I will also be writing unit tests, I just didn't have time for that yet.

 Other Ideas?
 [Email me](http://wesleytodd.com/contact/).